 A diagnosis of CSD must rely on the presence of a combination of epidemiological, histological, and bacteriological criteria, since no single criterion may be considered the gold standard.

-The diagnostic modalities commonly employed in the diagnosis of Bartonella infection include serological testing, culture, histopathology, and polymerase chain reaction.
-Presently there are five blood tests available: Western blot, ELISA, and IFA tests, PCR DNA detection, and culture.
+The diagnostic modalities commonly used in the diagnosis of Bartonella infection include serological testing, culture, histopathology, and polymerase chain reaction.
+There are five blood tests available: Western blot, ELISA, and IFA tests, PCR DNA detection, and culture.
 However, it must be emphasized that Bartonella often are only intermittently present in the peripheral blood (bacteremia) of infected animals.

 Direct Detection Methods: